How Mentoring Can Grow Your Success

 Most successful people can cite one or two key individuals who guided and helped them early on, and from whom they learned so much.
 Mentors can be a significant part of our success.
 People who have good mentors are lucky, right?
 Luck is where preparedness meets opportunity.
 We need to proactively seek mentors, and cultivate relationships with them, not wait for them to stumble upon us (although be open and ready for that if it happens!)

 Anyone can benefit from a mentor.
 An aspiring book writer of any age could certainly benefit from knowing successful published authors.
 Someone seeking a career transition can connect and develop a relationship with someone who had succeeded in that newly targeted profession.
-If I just want an attitude adjustment, if I want to know how to be more at ease and not stressed, I could find someone who is successful, but always embodies equilibrium and balance.

 How does one connect with a potential mentor?
 Look at the relationships you already have.
 Who has their act together, and displays openness and friendship to you.
 Who shows an interest in you?
 Who seems to genuinely care about you, your accomplishments, your self-actualization?
 This is an ideal prospect.
 Spend more time with that person.
 Ask them things you don’t usually think to ask.
 Pick their brains!
 You will be surprised how simple it is to cultivate a mentor relationship.
 Most people are flattered and happy to be of value to someone else.